 Walking here is a welcome break from the city traffic, and even though you can still hear the roads up here, it feel like all of a sudden you are miles away, surrounded by nature!

 #12: A wee pub crawl

 The best day trips in Scotland end with a dram – and so Camila, her partner and I ended our tour at the Settle Inn, Stirling’s oldest pub.
 There is a cozy fireplace to keep you warm and welcoming locals behind and in front of the bar.

 If you wanted to make a pub crawl out of it, also check out the Curly Coo Bar, Stirling’s only whisky bar, and the Aussie pub Kilted Kangaroo – they are definitely among the best pubs in Stirling!

 And just like, my day trip to Stirling has come to an end.
 But wait, there’s one last thing – did you notice something about this guide?
-Except for the food & drinks you might want to buy, all these are things to do in Stirling for FREE – so in addition to being pretty and interesting, Stirling also makes for a great day trip when you’re visiting Scotland on a budget!
+Apart from the castle and the monument, all these are things to do in Stirling for FREE – so in addition to being pretty and interesting, Stirling also makes for a great day trip when you’re visiting Scotland on a budget!

 Have you ever visited Stirling?